 Jas 2:10, For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all.

 In other words, if a person does not keep the law perfectly, God will not justify or vindicate him.
-This shows the uselessness of earning our way to heaven by works and the need of God’s saving grace in Christ.
+This shows the uselessness of earning our way to heaven by works and the need for God’s saving grace in Christ.